Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 1. Power on the DUT.
 2. Boot into the system.
-3. Log the  by using the proper login and password.
+3. Log in by using the proper login and password.
 4. If using more than one display, switch the display mode between `Mirror` and `Join Displays`.